makiuchi-d/errclass/README.md

 // check the error is a MyErr
 if errors.Is(err, MyErr) {
-	fmt.Println("err is an MyErr")
+	fmt.Println("err is a MyErr")
 }

 // output:
-// err is an MyErr
+// err is a MyErr
 ```